Futur-Tech/Grandstream-HT813/README.md

 This is notes of my settings for using a Grandsteam HT813 with a french PSTN line with FreePBX.

-## Version

 FreePBX: 15.0.17.24

 Grandstream HT813: 1.0.9.1

 ## Overall setup

-FX0 port -- PSTN line (tested with France Telecom POTS and Freebox Revolution router phone line)
+FX0 port <--> PSTN line (tested with France Telecom POTS and Freebox Revolution router phone line)

-FXS port -- analog phone
+FXS port <--> analog phone

-WAN port -- your network
+WAN port <--> your network

-LAN port -- whatever device... it will be bridged
+LAN port <--> whatever device... it will be bridged

 I assume that your FreePBX use PJSIP on port 5060 UDP.